tharindusathsarahome/FocusMate/README.md

 - **Sleepiness Detection:** The system detects signs of sleepiness and activates an alarm to alert the user, encouraging them to stay focused and engaged.

+## Project History

+This project, developed in 2021, serves as a personal initiative to enhance productivity using a unique approach to the Pomodoro technique.

 ## Prerequisites

 - Python 3.7